rahulchirra/Doing-math-with-python-/README.md

 # Doing-math-with-python-
-hand on approch  of the practical mathematical concepts
+hands on approch  of the practical mathematical concepts linear algebra calculus probs and stats geometri=y and fractals